Federal drug convict granted compassionate release

 The defense noted 1,307 inmates and 14 staff at the federal facility have tested positive for the virus, and 12 inmates have died.

-Lujan also cited in court documents the compassionate release the chief judge granted back in July for Honofre Chargualaf, who was also serving a lengthy sentence for a non-violent crime.
+Lujan also cited in court documents the compassionate release the chief judge granted in July for Honofre Chargualaf, who was also serving a lengthy sentence for a nonviolent crime.

 “The nonviolent, attempted drug offenses for which Ms. Lee was convicted were her first and only drug offenses.
 They occurred 25 years ago in 1995 when Ms. Lee was 25 years old and a very different person.
 Imprisonment has had a heavy toll on Ms. Lee.
 Her only two immediate family members died due to hereditary kidney disease,” Lujan stated in court documents.
 “Imprisonment has had brutal consequences for Ms. Lee.
 She has been discriminated against based on sexual orientation.
 She has been raped three times in the care and custody of the (Bureau of Prisons).”